metadot/metaman/README.md

 ## Deployment

+Sites are hosted on Netlify.

+### Production

 The deployment is automated when someone merge to the `live` branch.

-The sites are hosted on Netlify:

-### Production

 - <https://infallible-payne-0327ee.netlify.app>
 - <https://metaman.metadot.com>

 ### Staging

+The deployment is automated when someone merge to the `staging` branch.

 - <https://unruffled-varahamihira-eff298.netlify.app>
 - <https://staging.metaman.metadot.com>